aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/20-create-project/300-structure.md

 ![](./structure.png)

-* `src/main/java/com/myorg/` is the main project directory for Java code in the app, and will be henceforth refered to (to shorten the paths) as `~/`
+* `src/main/java/com/myorg/` is the main project directory for Java code in the app, and will be henceforth referred to (to shorten the paths) as `~/`
 * `~/CdkWorkshopApp.java` is the entrypoint for the CDK application it will load the stack defined in `~/CdkWorkshopStack.java`
 * `~/CdkWorkshopStack.java` is where your CDK application's main stack is defined.
 This is the file we'll be spending most of our time in.
 * `cdk.json` tells the toolkit how to run your app.
 In our case it will be